-After the Complaint is filed, the Government will want to interview the whistleblower and review any documents that the whistleblower has provided.
+After the Complaint is filed, the Government will typically interview the whistleblower and review any documents that the whistleblower has provided.
 Our lawyers accompany our client on this interview and protect their interests.
 Following the interview, the Government will begin its investigation.
-During the investigation, Berger and Montague stays in regular contact with the Government lawyers and seeks to assist the Government in any way possible to help advance the whistleblower’s case.
+During the investigation, Berger Montague stays in regular contact with the Government lawyers and seeks to assist the Government in any way possible to help advance the whistleblower’s case.
 It is likely that during this time the Government will request extensions of the seal so that the action and the Government’s investigation remain confidential.
-Most actions remain under seal for at least one year while the investigation progresses, and many cases remain under seal for a longer period of time.
+Most cases remain under seal for at least one year while the investigation progresses, and many cases remain under seal for a longer period of time.

 No Fees Without Recovery

-Berger & Montague’s Whistleblower, Qui Tam & False Claims Act Group litigates cases on a contingent fee basis, so whistleblowers do not pay attorneys’ fees or court costs unless there is a recovery.
+Berger Montague’s Whistleblower, Qui Tam & False Claims Act practice group litigates cases on a contingent fee basis, so whistleblowers do not pay attorneys’ fees or court costs unless there is a recovery.

 Do you need a whistleblower lawyer or do you want to know more about qui tam law?